GCBallesteros/quaternions/docs/dsl/classes/point.md

 ::: warning
 Points should be created using the [`addPoint`](/dsl/commands/addPoint) function, not by directly instantiating the `Point` class.
 Manipulating the internal properties directly might lead to inconsistent application state.

+Additional methods not documented below are available  like `constructor` and `dispose` that are used by the application but should not be called directly by users.
 :::

 ## Properties